zeromq/czmq/README.md

     CZMQ_EXPORT int
         zcert_test (bool verbose);

 Certificates are stored in the ZPL (ZMQ RFC 4) format.
+They have two sections, "metadata" and "curve".
+The first contains a list of 'name = value' pairs, one per line.
+Values may be enclosed in quotes.
+The curve section has a 'public-key = keyvalue' and, for secret certificates, a 'secret-key = keyvalue' line.
+The keyvalue is a Z85-encoded CURVE key.

 <A name="toc4-143" title="zcertstore - work with CURVE security certificate stores" />
 #### zcertstore - work with CURVE security certificate stores

+To authenticate new clients using the ZeroMQ CURVE security mechanism, we have to check that the client's public key matches a key we know and accept.
+There are numerous ways to store accepted client public keys.
+The mechanism CZMQ implements is "certificates" (plain text files) held in a "certificate store" (a disk directory).
+This class works with such certificate stores, and lets you easily load them from disk, and check if a given client public key is known or not.
+The zcert class does the work of managing a single certificate.

 This is the class interface:

     //  Create a new certificate store from a disk directory, loading and
-    //  indexing all certificates in that directory.
+    //  indexing all certificates in that location.
 The directory itself may be
     //  absent, and created later, or modified at any time.
 The certificate store
     //  is automatically refreshed on any zcertstore_lookup() call.
 If the
-    //  directory is specified as NULL, creates a pure-memory store, which you
+    //  location is specified as NULL, creates a pure-memory store, which you
     //  can work with by inserting certificates at runtime.
+The location is
+    //  treated as a printf format.
     CZMQ_EXPORT zcertstore_t *
-        zcertstore_new (const char *directory);
+        zcertstore_new (char *location, ...);

     //  Destroy a certificate store object in memory.
 Does not affect anything
     //  stored on disk.